 If your baby is confirmed to be in the breech position, you will speak to a consultant to discuss your options.
 You may be offered an external cephalic version (ECV) which involves the doctor manually turning your baby into the head down position by placing hands on your abdomen.

 This can be uncomfortable for you but is generally safe for your baby.
-This will happen at either Dorset County Hospital or Poole Hospital.
+This will happen at either Dorset County Hospital or University Hospitals Dorset in Poole.
 If this is not appropriate for you (e.g. multiple pregnancy, high risk pregnancy) or if the ECV is unsuccessful, the doctor will discuss delivery options with you.
 This will either be a vaginal breech birth or an elective caesarean.